Q: Can I handle the work?

 Q: Is it hard for women to find work?

 A: While still largely a male-dominated industry, fish harvesting and processing employs a considerable number of female workers.
-Especially at onshore processors, women are very much part of the work force.
-Though not as common, some women do work on fishing vessels.
-There are even some woman-owned harvesting boats.
+Women are very much part of the work force, especially at onshore processors.
+Some women do work on fishing vessels, but this is not as common.
+There are even some harvesting boats owned by women.

 Hopefully this question and answer section has given you some insight into the Alaska fishing industry.
-Now that you have a general idea of the pros and cons of this type of work, and what we discuss in JobMonkey, it's time to start your job search.
+Now that you have a general idea of the pros and cons of this type of work, it’s time to start your job search.